suthanthien/fom/_sources/chastity.rst

    begins in private.

 **********************************************
- Reflections points for the continent lastful
+ Reflections points for the continent lustful
 **********************************************

 Take some time to reflect on the long-term consequences of your choices.